rc-kid/rckid/HARDWARE.md

 As per the typical application, the microphone is connected differentially to `LMICP` and `LMICN` with `2k2` from MICBIAS to positive mic, 0.1uF capacitor on the positive output to right channel and direct connection to ground on the negative channel, which also goes to the left input via 0.1uF capacitor.

-> TDOO Is the micbias resistor correct?
-> TODO add mic datasheet

 #### Headset detection

 Headset detection is via a `100k` resistor to the `IOVDD` line to second ground terminal of the headphone jack.
 This will read high when headphones are not detected and will go to `0` when headphones are inserted as the ground will be connected to both terminals.
 The headset detection line is then fed to the audio codec for automatic speaker/headhone switching and to the RP2350 as well to determine the headphone status.